 The Lorax throws down a whisper-ma-phone to speak to visitors, so we thought it’d be fun to make our own tin can version.

-Can you try with paper or plastic cups instead of tin cans?
+Make a phone with paper or plastic cups instead of tin cans.
 Does it work as well?

-Think about how to keep your test fair, what variables do you need to keep constant?
+Think about how to keep your test fair.
+Which variables do you need to keep constant?

 Does it work around corners?